Frequently Asked Questions about the Merchant Marine

 What do you call people who are in the Merchant Marine?

 Mariners.
 Seamen.
 Seafarers.
 Sailors.
 Never marines!
 Mariners is the preferred designation, just like the Seattle professional baseball team.
-The term Merchant Marines is incorrect, but sometimes used by some old time mariners.
+The term Merchant Marines is incorrect.

 U.S. Maritime Service or U.S. Merchant Marine?